Genivia/ugrep-indexer/README.md

 Indexed-based search works with all ugrep options except with option `-v` (`--invert-match`), `--filter`, `-P` (`--perl-regexp`) and `-Z` (`--fuzzy`).
-Option `-c` (`--count`) with `--index` automatically enables `--min-count=1` to skip all files with zero matches.
+Option `-c` (`--count`) with `--index` automatically sets `--min-count=1` to skip all files with zero matches.

-If any files or directories were updated, added or deleted after indexing, then ugrep `--index` will always search these when they are present on the recursive search path.
-You can run ugrep-indexer again to incrementally updates all indexes.
+If any files or directories were updated, added or deleted after indexing, then ugrep `--index` will always search these files and directories when they are present on the recursive search path.
+You can run ugrep-indexer again to incrementally update all indexes.

-Regex patterns are converted internally by ugrep with option `--index` to a form of hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
-Therefore, the first 8 characters of a regex pattern to search are most critical to limit so-called false positive matches that may slow down searching.
+Regex patterns are converted internally by ugrep with option `--index` to a form of hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time when regex patterns are complex.
+Therefore, the first 8 to 16  characters of a regex pattern to search are most critical and should not match too much to limit so-called false positive matches that may slow down searching.

 In ugrep, a regex pattern is converted to a DFA.
 An indexing hash finite